 When the tissue around the dental implant gets inflamed, its called peri-implant mucositis.
 When it involves the bone, it is called peri-implantitis.

 Both of these conditions can cause tissue damage VERY quickly and need to be assessed by a dental professional because they can lead to the implants failing.

 Remember!
-Never use interdental brushes around implants!
-Because the bristles are all attached by a piece of metal, the metal could potentially scratch the implant abutment.
+Only use plastic coated wire interdental brushes around implants!
+If the metal is not plastic coated, the metal could potentially scratch the implant abutment.
 Even though the scratch could be microscopic, so are bacteria!
 The bacteria will make that scratch their home.
 This could contribute to inflammation around the implant, and be a factor in the implant failing.